ourworldventures/www_ourparadise/content/activities/boats/index.md

 weight: 6
 ---

-{% row(style="center narrow" margin="header" bgPath="img/new_home.png" bgStyle="full") %}
+{% row(style="center narrow" margin="header" bgPath="img/activities_boats.png" bgStyle="full") %}

 ## On the Water

 ### Activities

-We are boat lovers and have several boats available for day trips.
+We are boat lovers ourselves and have several boats available for day trips.
 One is a 35 year-old wooden 60-foot Turkish sailing boat with four sails.
 Another is a 30-year old smaller catamaran which is all wood and has no bolts – it's a very specific design and sails beautifully.
 We also have a faster boat when speed is of the essence.

 <button>[<<< Mangroves](/activities/mangroves)</button>
 <button>[Chumbe Island >>>](/activities/chumbe)</button>